Qbix/auth/README.md

 ## Authentication

 Users store private keys in apps running on their private devices.
 The signed [identity claim](#identity) they post on a particular website (whether it is aware of this protocol or not) contains a list of apps (on various platforms) that this user has installed which can be used to verify their identity.
 Your website can then redirect to this app with a challenge-response to authenticate the user with either the [secured oAuth 2 protocol](https://sakurity.com/oauth) or [the securelogin protocol](https://github.com/sakurity/securelogin).

+Authentication of a session should be done only in the context of end-to-end encryption.
+Then, the session id cookie becomes a bearer token between the user agent and the web server, which is sent with every request.
+If end-to-end encryption is not possible, the bearer token must be accompanied by a timestamp and a digital signature computed from the request body (which includes the session id and timestamp), using the user's private key that they authenticated with.

+During authentication or afterwards, the user may reference certain URLs of identity claims, to prove their control of certain accounts on various sites.
+The relying site may verify these claims server-to-server for public identities, or using [postMessage](#authentication-with-postmessage) for private identities.

+## Authentication with postMessage

 Sites which implement the optional [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) extension to the Qbix auth protocol allow completely private identity claims.
 When using a standards-compliant user-agent such as a browser or a native mobile app, a consumer website (relying party) loads an iframe from a certain social networking site (identity provider) and requests information.
 The identity provider loads a document in the iframe, which is able to communicate with the relying party via postMessage.
 The Javascript in this document is able to verify that the current user is already logged in (authenticated) with the identity provider, and also verify the domain of the relying party.
 It can then provide information to the relying party, if the current user has authorized it.